In Search for an Optimal Authenticated Byzantine Agreement: Model

-We assume a computationally bounded adversary and a trusted dealer that equips parties with cryptographic schemes.
-For simplicity of presentation and in order to avoid the analysis of security parameters and negligible error probabilities, we assume that the following cryptographic tools are perfect:
+\textbf{Cryptographic assumptions.} We assume a computationally bounded adversary and a trusted dealer that equips parties with cryptographic schemes.
+Following a common standard in distributed computing and for simplicity of presentation (avoid the analysis of security parameters and negligible error probabilities), we assume that the following cryptographic tools are perfect:

 \begin{itemize}